miyakogi/vim-quickrun-job/README.md

 ## Options

-You can choose output mode of the channel.
+You can change output mode of the channel and interval (milliseconds) to output intermediate result.

 ```
-'runner/job/out_mode': 'raw'  " default
+'runner/job/out_mode': 'raw',  " default
+'runner/job/updatetime': 50  " default, milliseconds
 ```

 `raw` mode may include broken output.